GuillaumeSeren/spider/README.md

 ```

 ## Why ?
-Test a webapp, hunt for 404.
+Test a webapp
+* Find all link
+* Follow html links
+* Test speed of each ressource
+* Configure output
+* Filter on content-type
+* Setup recursivity level
+* Define a domain to stay on

 ## Design
 The script is split around 3 modules:
 * spider: User interface, can launch other modules & configure output.
 * web: Return linked ressources on a given URL (also img, css, js).
-* prober: Test a URL and return HTTP code, and timer.
+* prober: Test a URL and return HTTP code, timer and content-type.

-## Beta / Proof
-This script is still in beta.

 ## Participate !